-On February 1, 2024, we entered into a cash management agreement with TGF.
+On February 1, 2024, the Company entered into a cash management agreement with TGF.
 The agreement is effective until either party provides written notice of termination.
-Pursuant to this agreement, our two existing HSBC UK bank accounts, one denominated in U.S. dollars and one denominated in Euros, are funded when there are negative daily balances.
+Pursuant to this agreement, the Company's two existing HSBC UK bank accounts, one denominated in U.S. dollars and one denominated in Euros, are funded when there are negative daily balances.
 Fundings are subject to maximum borrowing limits of \$15 million and \in 15 million, respectively.
 Conversely, when there are cash balances in either account, these funds are swept as a deposit into the TGF concentration account.
 There are no deposit limits.

-With respect to borrowings made under the cash management agreement, we bear a daily interest charge based on the benchmark rates of the European Central Bank (ECB) Main Refinancing Rate (for Euro borrowings) and the U.S. Federal Reserve Federal Funds Target Rate (for U.S. dollar borrowings), plus an applicable margin.
+With respect to borrowings made under the cash management agreement, the Company bears a daily interest charge based on the benchmark rates of the European Central Bank (ECB) Main Refinancing Rate (for Euro borrowings) and the U.S. Federal Reserve Federal Funds Target Rate (for U.S. dollar borrowings), plus an applicable margin.

-With respect to deposits made under the cash management agreement, we receive a daily interest credit based on the benchmark interest rates of the ECB Deposit Facility Rate (for Euro deposits) and the U.S. Federal Reserve Federal Funds Target Rate (for U.S. dollar deposits), minus an applicable margin.
+With respect to deposits made under the cash management agreement, the Company receives a daily interest credit based on the benchmark interest rates of the ECB Deposit Facility Rate (for Euro deposits) and the U.S. Federal Reserve Federal Funds Target Rate (for US dollar deposits), minus an applicable margin.